-Chapter Quizzes: There is a 30 point quiz for each chapter we will cover in the course.
+Chapter Quizzes: There is a quiz for each chapter we will cover in the course.
 These will be made available for you at the appropriate times during the course.
-Each quiz question is worth 3 points.
-You may attempt each question twice but the second attempt will only be worth 2 points rather than 3.
-These are open boo/open notes quizzes but it would be best to read the material before attempting to take the quiz.
+Each quiz question is usually worth 2 points.
+You may attempt each question twice but the second attempt will only be worth 1 points rather than 2.
+These are open book/open notes quizzes but it would be best to read the material before attempting to take the quiz.
 You will be able to track your progress on the My Grades page located on the course homepage as well as in the REVEL program.
+For the Revel work after chapter 3 you will typically only get one try to answer the questions, except on the chapter quiz and you will get 2 tries.
+You will need to pay attention to the material and try your best to score as well as you can.